QualiSystems/shellfoundry/README.md

 ## Troubleshooting and Help

 For questions, bug reports or feature requests, please refer to the [Issue Tracker](https://github.com/QualiSystems/shellfoundry/issues).
-Also, make sure you checkout out our [Issue Template](.github/issue_template.md).
+Also, make sure you check out our [Issue Template](.github/issue_template.md).

 ## Contributing